kimmu9512/ProReplay/README.md

 ### Prerequisites

-1. Ensure MongoDB is installed and running on your machine.
+1. Ensure PostgreSQL is installed and running on your machine.
+If not, follow the official PostgreSQL installation guide.
 2. Initialize Firebase by consulting the [official Firebase documentation](https://firebase.google.com/docs)

 ### Setting up environment variables and setting files